 We believe that children are active learners who learn best from activities that they plan and carry out themselves.
 We believe teaching must build upon the thoughts and actions of children.
 Children must have daily opportunities to decide what they want to do.
 Certain key experiences are essential to children’s early intellectual growth.
 The early childhood staff’s job is to help children incorporate the processes of predicting, observing, describing, explaining, manipulating, hypothesizing and finding alternatives into their work.

 The programs include 6 Preschool Teachers (Early Childhood Special Education Specialists); 4 ESU #9 Paraprofessionals; 14 Paraprofessionals/bus monitors hired by school districts and Head Start; and additional staff including Speech & Language Pathologists, Communication Assistants, transportation, lunchroom staff, and other specialists as appropriate.
-The program supervisor is Jessica Moore.
+The program supervisor is Joe Haney.

 Preschool Services (3 and 4 year-olds)